-SSV, at its heart, is a way to decentralize risk and reduce failures by making individual SSV nodes become a robust network that can outperform any individual staking service in security, robustness, and uptime.
-Validators run portions (KeyShares) of their validator key across different staking setups (nodes) joined together by a consensus layer.
+SSV is a way to decentralize risk and reduce failures by combining individual SSV nodes into a robust network that can outperform any individual staking service in the areas of robustness, uptime, and security.
+Validators run portions of their validator key (KeyShares) across different staking setups (nodes) joined together by a consensus layer.

-No node on the network needs to trust the other to operate, and a certain number of faulty nodes (up to the threshold) can be tolerated without affecting validator performance.
-In addition, no node can recreate a validator key signature on its own or make unilateral decisions; paving the way for trustless networks distributed across multiple people or staking services.
+Nodes on the network do not need to trust each other in order to operate, and a certain number of faulty nodes (up to the threshold) can be tolerated without affecting validator performance.
+In addition, no one node can recreate a validator key signature on its own or make unilateral decisions,which paves the way for trustless networks to be distributed across multiple stakers or staking services.

-SSV is a middle layer between a beacon node and a validator client, a blockchain within a blockchain, managing the process of splitting a validator key and reconstructing it for signing.
-A majority of nodes is needed to recreate the key for signing.
-For example, in an SSV configuration of 4 nodes, only 3 are needed to recreate a validator key signature, allowing 1 to be faulty or to go offline without affecting validator performance in any way.
+SSV works as a middle layer between a beacon chain node and a validator client, and manages the process of splitting a validator key and reconstructing it for signing.
+For optimal security and fault tolerance, a majority of nodes is needed to recreate the key for signing.
+For example, in an SSV configuration of 4 nodes, 3 nodes are needed to recreate a validator key signature, which allows 1 node to be faulty or offline without affecting validator performance in any way.

-Now here’s the kicker, of those nodes, each one can operate their KeyShare of the validator key in the way they see fit.
-Each node can leverage a different validator client, on completely different infrastructure, from anywhere in the world.
-Allowing SSV stakers to easily diversify their validators between operators, geolocations, validator clients, and other infrastructure vectors.
-If one of the nodes is faulty in any way; is suffering from poor performance or even commits a slashable offense, the SSV network will keep on validating despite that one node’s shortcomings.
-This is both excellent for validator liveness (performance) and security.
+The truly amazing part is that each node can operate their KeyShare in the way they see fit and can leverage a different validator client on a completely different infrastructure, anywhere in the world.
+This allows SSV stakers to easily diversify their validators between operators, geolocations, validator clients, and other infrastructure vectors.
+If one of the nodes is faulty in any way, suffering from poor performance, or even commits a slashable offense, the SSV network will keep on validating despite that node’s shortcomings.
+This is excellent for both validator liveness (uptime) and security.

 Promoting Validator Liveness and Security